kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/customexport/patientfinder/README.md

 # Change log

+# 2025-10-30
+* added filter to only export email and phone if they are not null

 # 2025-10-27
 * removed the "FAKEID" from the inclusion filter as two values in the filter reduced performance.